YiyaoShan/Documentation/Becoming a Document Sender.md

 ``Idempotency-Key: "8e03978e-40d5-43e8-bc93-6894a57f9324"``

-A ***unique Idempotency-Key*** per sender application can be used to identify a unique publication.
-A second attempt would end up in code ```409 Conflict```.
+A ***unique Idempotency-Key*** per **sender application** can be used to identify a **unique publication**.
+A second attempt would be considered as a duplicate, ending up in code ```409 Conflict```.

 Attention that the content or the business data of messages aren't verified.
-A publication is considered as a duplicate if it uses the same **Idempotency-Key, institution, and sender application** as another published message.
-It's the Document Sender's responsibility to take into account this aspect.
+Thus, even if the business data or content is different, as long as the *sender, sender application, and Idempotency-Key* are the same as another published message, the message would be considered as a duplicate. **It's the Document Sender's responsibility to take into account this aspect.**

 ## Minimal publication example